 Narrative | Single scene, clear protagonist | People remember stories, not lists |

-Neuromarketing scans show that high-contrast zones spark the brain’s orienting response.
+Neuromarketing scans show that high-contrast zones7 spark the brain’s orienting response.
 I place the crossbow front center, lit from below, angled like it already fired an arrow.
 A simple prop, such as a hay bale target, finishes the scene.
 I avoid text clutter; one tagline in bold sans-serif suffices.
-When a shopper links that scene to their own hunting weekend, dopamine flows, and the door swings open.
+When a shopper links that scene to their own hunting weekend, dopamine flows8, and the door swings open.

 How do you maintain a display?